 UPDATE (Jan.
 18): Lance Armstrong admits to using performance enhancing drugs in an interview with Oprah Winfrey.
 Read More.

-Read the Outside Magazine Q&A with Tyler Hamilton.
+Read an Outside Magazine Q&A with Tyler Hamilton.